 J. Lee Grady is an author, award-winning journalist and ordained minister.
-For 17 years he worked for Charisma magazine, one of America ’s most widely distributed evangelical Christian publications, and he served as editor for 11 of those years.
-He is the author of four books including 10 Lies the Church Tells Women, and he focuses much of his ministry on releasing women in ministry.
-He has taken his message to 24 countries.
-Lee and his wife, Deborah, have four daughters.
-They live near Orlando, Florida.
+For 18 years he worked for Charisma magazine, one of America ’s most widely distributed evangelical Christian publications, and he served as editor for 11 of those years.
+He is the author of six books, including 10 Lies the Church Tells Women, and he focuses much of his ministry on releasing women in ministry.
+Lee has taken his message to 30 countries.
+Lee and his wife, Deborah, have four grown daughters and two grandsons.
+They live in LaGrange, Georgia.

 That’s the official version, but if you want to know more details, from a more personal perspective, Lee answers some questions below in this online interview...

 A. My parents raised me in the Southern Baptist church.
 I am very thankful for that heritage because it taught me to respect the Bible and introduced me to a personal relationship with Jesus Christ.

 Like a lot of churchgoing teenagers, I struggled in my walk with God during my high school years in Atlanta, Georgia.
 I was searching for spiritual reality and at one point even considered becoming a Jew.
 I flirted with atheism for a few months, too.
 But because of the influence of a godly youth pastor at my church in Atlanta, I decided to make Jesus 100% Lord of my life when I was 18.

 If you’d like to know more about having a personal relationship with Jesus, click here.
 I’d love to share some very good news with you.

 Q. How did you come to focus your ministry on women?
 That seems kind of strange since you’re a guy.

 A. Tell me about it!
 I can promise you I never imagined until a few years ago that God had this unique ministry for me.